briehn/plunge/README.md

 Players will be able to keep track of the goodies they've collected via the Inventory section of the main screen.
 The inventory is a grid that will hold all the items the players have collected.
 Players will be able to interact with the grid to view the item and use it, if useable.

-The combat system of NONAME revolves around keystrokes.
+The combat system of PLUNGE revolves around keystrokes.
 Players must input a set amount of keys to attack enemies or to defend from enemy attacks.
 Failure to type in any key strokes after a certain time results in a skipped turn, allowing the enemy to retaliate.

 ## Functionality & MVPs

-In NONAME, users will be able to:
+In PLUNGE, users will be able to:
 1. Use the arrow keys to move around a grid-like map that will update when the player reaches the border.
 2. Interact with a grid-like inventory to use and view items within.
 3. Interact with objects placed in the map to add new items into their inventory or enter combat with an enemy object.